 buddha tooth relic temple

-It is claimed that the relic of Buddha from which it gains its name was found in 1980 in a collapsed stupa in Myanmar.
+It is claimed that the relic of Buddha from which it gained its name was found in 1980 in a collapsed stupa in Myanmar.
 The relic can be viewed by the public on the 4th floor of the temple.

 Remember it’s a Buddha Tooth Relic Temple, which means there is a dress code.
 This means to cover up so no shorts or short skirts and tops that show your shoulder.